 This is not true.

-In fact, very few Louvre galleries have natural lighting during day time.
+Very few Louvre galleries have natural lighting during the daytime.

 Visiting the Grand Louvre at night leaves you with your whole day for other Parisian activities.